MrHaHaHaH/BusinessIntelligence_Tableau/README.md

-# Business Intelligence with Tableau
+# Business Intelligence Utilizing Tableau
-Visualize financial data in an Enterprise Resource Planning (ERP) system
+Visualize Financial Data wuthin an Enterprise Resource Planning (ERP) System

-## Introduction
+## Project Overview
-This is a group assignment in which we cooperate together to create charts in visualization form for our business client, Hotayi Electronic (M) Sdn.
-Bhd. to collect meaningful information.
+Our team collaborated on a group assignment focusing on leveraging Tableau for comprehensive financial data visualization for Hotayi Electronic (M) Sdn.
+Bhd.
+Our goal was to create insightful and impactful visual representations to aid in decision-making and data-driven strategies.

+## Key Features
+**(1) Visual Data Representation:** Transforming complex financial data into clear and intuitive visualizations.
+**(2) Insightful Analysis:** Conducting in-depth analyses to extract actionable insights from the ERP system's data.
+**(3) Interactive Dashboards:** Crafting interactive dashboards to facilitate easy exploration and understanding of financial trends.

 ### Notice
-The provided file required **Tableau** to open.
+For seamless access and interaction with the provided file, ensure the use of **Tableau** software.